Capacitive Proximity Sensors

 Capacitive Proximity Sensors are used widely as limit switches which are sensitive to almost all types of materials including liquids, paper, plastics, and more.
 Capacitive sensors activate when the material enters the area.
 These sensors allow for applications to automatically react to materials entering proximity of the active sensing area to control conditions such as fill levels and stack heights.

 What are Capacitive Sensors?

-Capacitive proximity sensors function so that any material - even non-metallic materials - in the proximity of the active surface (sensing area) will produce oscillations that lead to a change of state.
-Unlike an inductive proximity sensor that oscillates until the target it present, a capacitive proximity sensor oscillates when the target it present.
+These devices function so that any material - even non-metallic materials - in the proximity of the active surface (sensing area) will produce oscillations that lead to a change of state.
+Unlike an inductive proximity sensor that oscillates until the target is present, a capacitive proximity sensor oscillates when the target is present.